 that recoils and is repulsed by the orthodox Biblical doctrine that God's grace is completely undeserved and that some men were created specifically for destruction (Rom.
 9).
 PA

-in its many forms rejects the teachings of St. Paul, St. Augustine, Martin Luther, and John Calvin
+in its many forms rejects the teachings of St. Paul, St. Augustine, Martin Luther, John Calvin, and others across history.

 There are various corollaries of PA.
 One is that men will believe if the Gospel is presented skillfully and properly.
 As a result, charismatic appeal, selection of venue, and the content of

 the Gospel will yield more conversions.
 This is the essence of such popular and modern evangelists, such as

 of Campus Crusade whose tracts and publications contain doctrines that conflict with the Gospel taught in the New Testament.